 state.
 The City uses contractors to complete the following road resurfacing

 - repairing concrete curbs,

 sidewalks and catch basins

 driveways and private curbs resulting from the construction

 If your street is due for resurfacing, you will receive a Notice of Construction Letter indicating when work will take place on your street and who to contact if you have any concerns.

-Work on each street takes about six to eight weeks complete.
+Work on each street takes about six to eight weeks to complete.